dainst/idai-field/README.md

 $ npm test
 ```

-The project is set up to have the compilation of the sources (test as well as regular sources) independently from angular.
-This is due to the fact that we perform node-based tests, since our code runs in an electron context.
-This done on the
+The project is set up to manage the compilation of the sources (test as well as regular sources) independently from Angular.
+This is due to the fact that we perform Node based tests, since our code runs in an Electron context.
+This is done on the
-basis of `test/tsconfig.json`, and `jasmine`.
-To rebuild the sources for tests continually, you can `npm run build:test+watch` in one terminal window, and `npm test` in another.
+basis of `test/tsconfig.json` and `jasmine`.
+To rebuild the sources for tests continually, you can run `npm run build:test+watch` in one terminal window, and `npm test` in another.

 For troubleshooting information see [here](docs/unit-test-troubleshooting.md).